rkaunismaa/NLP4HTML/README.md

 ## Saturday, August 26, 2023

 More tweaks to the MyMatch site ... it's now displaying any existing note for each image.

+## Monday, August 28, 2023

+Yup, even more tweaks to MyMatch ... gonna add the ability to rate users pictures from 1 to 5 ...